westonbattles/tiktok-webscraper/README.md

-When I was coding this bot, I ran into a huge snag.
-Basically it turns out Tiktok (A $250 billion dollar company) isn't stupid and if you send enough get requests to it's web servers, you will be asked to complete a captcha.
+When I was coding this bot, I ran into a huge problem, as it turns out Tiktok (A $250 billion dollar company) isn't stupid and if you send enough get requests to it's web servers, you will be asked to complete a captcha.

 Now I've seen many different solutions to this problem.
 Some people actually have went through the trouble of training a nueral network to solve captchas.
 Unfortunatly, I don't have the neccesary resources to achieve a similar solution, however I do have my brain.